 1.37 The income tax system is designed to provide a result: taxable income.
-The Tax Value Method is a scheme in the law for explaining that result.
+The Tax Value Method is a schemeframework in the law for explaining that result.

-1.38 As a scheme, the Tax Value Method explains taxable income, but it does not prescribe the practical way in which taxpayers compute taxable income.
+1.38 As a scheme, framework, the Tax Value Method explains taxable income, but it does not prescribe the practical way in which taxpayers compute taxable income.
 Therefore, there is a distinction to be drawn between the concepts that work together to explain taxable income (as set out in the examples above) and its practical derivation.

-1.39 For example, the scheme of the current law is assessable income less deductions, but most business taxpayers do not work out their taxable income in that way.
-Instead, they start with their accounting profit and reconcile it to taxable income.
+1.39 For example, the scheme_framework of the current law is assessable income less deductions, but most business taxpayers do notdeductions.
+However, a business taxpayer might work out their taxable income in that way.
+Instead, they startby starting with their accounting profit and reconcile itreconciling to taxable income.

 1.40 With this in mind, it is anticipated that the Tax Value Method will not be accompanied by increases in the cost of working out taxable income.
 Such costs should remain the same, particularly in the case of taxpayers who currently work out their taxable income by reconciling from accounting profit.
-The same sort of calculations should be necessary; the same sort of results should be obtained; however, those results would be explained using different conceptual building blocks, with some consequent changes in language.
-This is demonstrated in the paper 'Preparing income tax returns under the TVM' circulated to working group members in February.
+The same sort of calculations should be necessary;necessary, and the same sort of results should be obtained; however,obtained.
+However, those results would be explained using different conceptual building blocks, with some consequent changes in language.
+This is demonstrated in the paper 'Preparing income tax returns under the TVM' circulated to working language.15 group members in February.